 - 3. Use the hydraulic controls to raise the log turner and loader as high as they will go.
 Manually lift the loader and hook the loader chain to the turner.
 Use the hydraulic turner lever to lower the turner until the chain is tight.
 Push the loader lever down to bring the loader arm channels up to the loader. - 4.
-Release the blade tension.
+Move the carriage forward to the travel position over the rear bed rail.